 Understanding the Lifetime Value of Your Fitness Clients

 Not all clients are created equal.
-Depending on industry, it can cost five to 25 times more to acquire a new client than to retain one.
+Depending on the industry, it can cost five to 25 times more to acquire a new client than to retain one.

-The global health and fitness industry is currently valued at $96.7 billion and is projected at a steady increase.
+The global health and fitness industry is currently valued at $96.7 billion and is projected to experience a steady increase.
 What this means for fitness business owners is that you have a reliable pool of consumers who want fitness services.
 The caveat is: so do many others.
 In an increasingly saturated market, it’s crucial to understand the value of the clients you do have to have a better shot at success.
-A key metric to measure the value of business of your existing client base is the Customer Lifetime Value (CLTV).

 What is customer lifetime value?

 In a nutshell, Customer Lifetime Value is the revenue a client is expected to spend on services or products over their entire relationship with your business.
-Essentially, CLTV reframes the acquisition conversation from minimum cost to maximum value you get from your client.
+Essentially, CLTV reframes the acquisition conversation from minimum cost to the maximum value you get from your client.

 To measure CLTV, you simply follow the equation:

-Lifetime value = average value of sale x number of transactions x retention time period
+- Lifetime value = average value of sale x number of transactions x retention time period

-Customer lifetime value = lifetime value x profit margin
+- Customer lifetime value = lifetime value x profit margin

 For example, if it costs you $100 to acquire a new client and you end up earning revenue in four six-month memberships over two years, the customer lifetime value is $500 x 2 x 2 x 80% = $1600.